PhilBoileau/cvCovEst/paper/paper.md

 As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's deficiencies.
-These estimators come in many flavours, though most are constructed by regularizing the sample covariance matrix.
+These estimators come in many flavors, though most are constructed by regularizing the sample covariance matrix.
 Comprehensive reviews of these estimators are provided by @fan2016 and @pourahmadi2013.